tailataila/SQL-Practice/sql-terms.md

 ### SQL Basics

-**SQL** - structured query language = standartized language for interacting with RDBMS.
+**SQL** - structured query language = standardized language for interacting with RDBMS.

 **DB** - collection of related information.

 **DBMS** - database management system.

 **Primary key** - unique identifier for each row in a table.
-Must contain unique valies.
+Must contain unique values.
 Can't contain NULL values.

 **Foreign key** - link data in the table to the data in another table = a field in one table that refers to the primary key in another table.

-**Surrogate key** = type of primary key = doesn't have mapping in  real world.
+**Surrogate key** = type of primary key = doesn't have mapping in a real world.

 **Natural key** = has mapping in a real world.

 **Composite key** - consists of more than one attributes / columns.

-**Entity** - an object we want to model and stoe information about.
+**Entity** - an object we want to model and store information about.

-**Attrubute** - specific peice of information about an entity.
+**Attribute** - specific piece of information about an entity.

-**Query** - a request for a particular peice of information.
+**Query** - a request for a particular piece of information.

 **Function** - a block of code that we can call, which will do something for us.